madec135/Reservation-System-in-Python/README.md

 This is a repository for my Reversation System in Python

+This Python project composes Classes for data encapsulation and Functions to provide proper functioning of designed Reservation System.
+Project uses also Lists as data structures to store created objects.

-Documentation of project is available at file Reservation_System_Python_Documentation
+Detailed documentation of project is available at PDF version of file named "Reservation_System_Python_Documentation".